AB-1010/DnD/README.md

 5 | Speed reduced to 0
 6 | **DEATH**
 ___
+#### "Active" Ability Checks
+When the DM proposes an ability or skill check, they choose a DC based on how the players have described their characters performing the task.
+The DM tells the players the DC before any dice are rolled – the characters are assumed to be competent enough to assess the difficulty of a task before they attempt it.
+The players then have the option to either attempt the ability check, or decide on a different course of action.
+This can include altering how they approach the task in order to make it easier, in which case the DM would be open to lowering the DC.
+Or if the solution is clever enough, an ability check might not be necessary at all!
+This can be particularly appropriate when navigating hazards.
+<sub>Ability checks are more than just dice rolls.
+Ability checks are an opportunity for roleplaying.
+Describing how a character does something can often be more interesting than the dice roll itself.</sub>
+___
 ##### Quick tip
 You can note down your inspiration status in roll20 by clicking on the toggle button: